akashchaute-21/Quadrotor-Trajectory-Follower/README.md

 * A detailed report of the assignment for tuning of PID Controller can be found on: https://hackmd.io/@akkaash/Hk6aaleBY <br />
 * This assignment helped to know the how the parameters change by changing either of Kp(proportional gain), Ki(integral gain) or Kd(derivative gain).
 ## 1D Quadrotor
+* For the Hover task of Quadrotor, thrust u= m * g  was given in the z direction.
+* For the stabilization at a desired state(s_des), error in the position of Z direction and velocity was calculated and put in subsequent equation for thrust.
+* In the tuning of quadrotor, Kp and Kv values starting from 10 was taken and then increased upto desired values.
+Here, Kp value was increased so that quadrotor reaches the expected height.
+After this, inorder to minimize the oscillations about that height, Kv value was increased.
 ## 2D Quadrotor